wichtfx/wichtfx.github.io/_posts/2025-07-20-privacy-phone.md

 ## Outlook

 The set of viable privacy-respecting mobile devices is narrowing.
-Pixel phones, especially newer models, continue to provide a reasonable balance of security, modifiability, and long-term support—especially when paired with GrapheneOS.
-However, recent changes highlight the risks of depending on proprietary firmware and automatic updates.
+Pixel phones, especially newer models, still offer a strong combination of security features, modifiability, and long-term support—particularly when paired with GrapheneOS.
+Yet, relying on a product controlled by a single company brings risks.
+Recent changes—such as enforced updates and performance throttling—show that support terms or core functionality can shift without notice.

-Fairphone offers an alternative focused on repairability and openness, now with support for CalyxOS.
-Security guarantees remain lower, but the device suits users who prioritize control and sustainability.
-LineageOS-based systems extend older hardware but do not provide comprehensive protection.

-Meanwhile, Google’s move to develop Android entirely in private further erodes the transparency of the platform’s evolution.
-Public source code will still be released, but only after full version rollouts, making upstream contributions and early insight into OS development far more difficult.
+This lack of control is mirrored on the development side.
+Google’s decision to move all Android OS development behind closed doors further erodes platform transparency.
+While source code will still be published, it will only appear after full version rollouts.
+This makes upstream collaboration harder and limits early insight into upcoming changes, reinforcing the risks of relying on a platform governed unilaterally.

-No option is without tradeoffs.
-For now, Pixel devices with GrapheneOS remain the most practical choice for users seeking hardened privacy with broad app compatibility and long-term support.